Flysure/osu_planner/README.md

-# README
+# OSU Planner

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+A schedule and planner for OSU students.

-* Ruby version
+* Ruby On Rails version 5.1.2

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Run command 'rails server' to view on Browser